PeterChou1/BitBlitzer/Readme.md

 # Compilation/Setup

-This project only works on windows you must have the visual studio 2022 developmenet environment installed on a processor with AVX2 support.
+This project only works on windows you must have the visual studio 2022 development environment installed on a processor with AVX2 support.

 - Open Game.sln